 • Write the letter/number on an erase board, have the child trace and erase it off

-• Draw a letter or number on the child’s back or have the child draw it on your back (this is a more advanced activity)
+• Draw a number on the child’s back or have the child draw it on your back (this is a more advanced activity)

-• Using play dough or cookie dough, make letter or number cut outs with ABC/123 cookie cutters - A-B-C and 1-2-3 Cutter Set
+• Using play dough or cookie dough, make number cut outs with Number Cookie Cutters

-• When the weather is warm use Sidewalk Chalk to write big letters or numbers on the pavement.
-Walk the letters or numbers in the correct formation.
+• Use Sidewalk Chalk to write big numbers on the pavement.
+Walk the numbers in the correct formation.

-• Play alphabet or number Memory.
+• Play Number Memory.
 Write each letter on an index card twice.
 Cut the index cards in half for perfect Memory cards.

 • Using flashcards laid on a table, have the child point to various letters or numbers called out - Brainy Baby ABC Flashcards